MicrosoftDocs/microsoft-365-docs-pr.da-DK/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## <a name="1014727-20121082147270"></a>101.47.27 (20.121082.14727.0)

-- Rettelse til en systemfrysning, der forekommer ved lukning på macOS Mojave og macOS Catalina
+- Rettelse af en systemfrysning, der forekommer ved lukning på macOS Mojave og macOS Catalina

 ## <a name="1014384-20121082143840"></a>101.43.84 (20.121082.14384.0)